pytorch/pytorch/docs/source/dynamo/faq.rst

 How are you speeding up my code?
 --------------------------------

-There are 3 major ways to accelerate PyTorch code:
+There are 4 major ways to accelerate PyTorch code:

-1. Kernel fusion via vertical fusions which fuse sequential operations to avoid excessive read/writes.
-For example, fuse 2 subsequent cosines means you can can do 1 read 1 write instead 2 reads 2 writes 2.
-Horizontal fusion: the simplest example being batching where a single matrix is multiplied with a batch of examples but the more general scenario is a grouped GEMM where a group of matrix multiplications are scheduled together
+1. Kernel fusion via vertical fusions: fuse sequential operations to avoid excessive read/writes.
+For example, fuse 2 subsequent cosines means you can can do 1 read 1 write instead 2 reads 2 writes

+2. Horizontal fusion: the simplest example being batching where a single matrix is multiplied with a batch of examples but the more general scenario is a grouped GEMM where a group of matrix multiplications are scheduled together

-2. Out of order execution: A general optimization for compilers, by looking ahead at the exact data dependencies within a graph we can decide on the most opportune time to execute a node and which buffers can be reused
+3. Out of order execution: A general optimization for compilers, by looking ahead at the exact data dependencies within a graph we can decide on the most opportune time to execute a node and which buffers can be reused

-3. Automatic work placement: Similar of the out of order execution point, but by matching nodes of a graph to resources like physical hardware or memory we can design an appropriate schedule
+4. Automatic work placement: Similar of the out of order execution point, but by matching nodes of a graph to resources like physical hardware or memory we can design an appropriate schedule